giantswarm/harbor-operator-app/docs/DEPENDENCIES.md

     - S3:PutObject
     - S3:CreateObject
     - s3:GetBucket
-4. Subdomain
-    A subdomain is needed for the harbor-operator to create the ingress for the harbor instance.
-The subdomain must be accessible by the MC.

 ### Cluster requirements
 The harbor-operator-app requires the following to be present in the MC: